plone/training/docs/mastering-plone/volto_talkview.md

 ```

 - We use the component [Segment](https://react.semantic-ui.com/elements/segment/#variations-clearing) for the box.
-- We use the component [Icon](https://react.semantic-ui.com/elements/icon/) to display the mail icon.
 - `` {`mailto:${content.email}`} `` is a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 Next we add the image: